dovrosenberg/adhoc-reporter/README.md

 * More to come once those are done

 ## Known bugs
-* Doesn't actually work yet :)  There's a (believed to be minor) bug in joining >2 tables that is currently being investigated.
-* Doesn't support adding tables that can be added to the join in more than one place
+* Doesn't support user selecting collections that can be added to the join in more than one place

 ## Getting Started